daboross/screeps-starter-python/book/setup.md

 The `./build.py` script does the majority of the work, from setting up a new environment to building/publishing the binary to the screeps server.
 However, you will need to install some dependencies:

-- `python-3.5` - Transcrypt works natively with Python 3.5, so you will need this version installed.
-Python 3.4 is more widely available, but will not work for our purposes.
+- `python-3.7` - Transcrypt works natively with Python 3.7, so you will need this version installed.
+  - You can make `python-3.5` work, but you will need to use an older version of the transcrypt interpreter.
+Modify `requirements.txt` to use `@screeps-transcrypt-0.1.12` rather than `@screeps-transcrypt-0.1.14`.
 - `pip` - Make sure you have a Python 3.* version of `pip` installed as well.
-While `pip-3.4` is fine, you do need at least that in order to make a `python-3.5` virtualenv.
+While `pip-3.4` is fine, you do need at least that in order to make a `python-3.7` virtualenv.
 You can check your pip version with `pip --version`, and depending on how it was installed, you may need to use `pip3`, `pip-3`, `pip3.4` or `pip-3.4` instead.

 After you have those set up, you'll need to install `virtualenv`: